digital-cargo/good-practice-shipment-tracking/README.md

 ShipmentTracking considers various types of security requirements.

-- **Public access:** Also known as `Open Tracking API`, this offers the easiest to implement but least secured access.
-The data provider makes the data available to the public without verifying the identity and permissions. (no authentication required, no authorization required)
+- **Public access:** _(no authentication required, no authorization required)_ Also known as `Open Tracking API`, this offers the easiest to implement but least secured access.
+The data provider makes the data available to the public without verifying the identity and permissions.

-- **Authenticated access** (authentication required): This level requires data consumers to prove their identity before accessing the tracking information.
+- **Authenticated access** _(authentication required)_: This level requires data consumers to prove their identity before accessing the tracking information.
 This adds a layer of security by ensuring that only recognized clients can interact with the API.
-- **Authorized access** (authentication and authorization required): This requires that the requestor MUST present a valid identity and it is checked who is trying to access the API and whether the person has sufficient authorization to perform the request.
+- **Authorized access** _(authentication and authorization required)_: This requires that the requestor MUST present a valid identity and it is checked who is trying to access the API and whether the person has sufficient authorization to perform the request.

 The final decision on which security requirements are required for a specific use case is made by the data provider.

 Considering the following scenarios when selecting the level of security:
-- non sensitive vs. sensitive information sensitive data e.g.:
+- Non sensitive vs. sensitive information.
+Sensitive data may include:
-  - Tracking info for Valuable or Vulnerable shipments;
+  - Tracking information for valuable or vulnerable shipments;
-  - content of (M)AWB contractual data, i.e. beyond flight routing, quantity details and shipment status
+  - Content of (M)AWB contractual data, i.e. beyond flight routing, quantity details and shipment status
-- wer darf welche Daten sehen, etc. FWD, GHA, andere / Identifizierung // Todo deutsch
+- Who is allowed to view what data, FWD, GHA, etc.

-- Because of the specificaiton ofthe standard, every request to a logistics-object needs to be authenticated by definition.
+- Because of the specificaiton of the standard, every request to a logistics-object needs to be authenticated by definition.

-- The authoriation and access limitation is up to the implementer.
+:warning: Every party implementing the ONE Record model is responsible for its own security implementations, as defined in the [ONE Record Authentication & Authorization documentation](https://iata-cargo.github.io/ONE-Record/security/authn-application-layer/).

 As for every public facing web API, it is RECOMMENDED to follow security best practices, including authentication, authorization, data encryption, and others, to ensure safe and secure data exchange.